 Types Of Cyber Threats Include:

-Insider threats are security breaches or losses caused by humans -- for example, employees, contractors, or customers.
-Insider threats can be malicious or negligent in nature.
+Insider risks are defined as security breaches or losses caused by individuals, such as employees, subcontractors, or clients.
+Insider threats can be nefarious or negligent.